19hours/sg-statutes/Acts/Criminal Law (Temporary Provisions) Act.md

 Essential Services

-1\.
+1.

 Banking services, including services relating to transactions in securities and futures contracts.

-2\.
+2.

 Broadcasting services.

-3\.
+3.

 Bulk distribution of fuel and lubricants.

-4\.
+4.

 Civil defence services provided by the Singapore Civil Defence Force.

-5\.
+5.

 Clearing and settlement services relating to transactions in securities and futures contracts and transactions in the banking system.

-6\.
+6.

 Drug enforcement services provided by the Central Narcotics Bureau.

-7\.
+7.

 Electricity and gas services.

-8\.
+8.

 Fire services, including rescue and fire-fighting services provided by the Civil Aviation Authority of Singapore.

+9.

-9. Information services and undertakings provided by the Ministry of Communications and Information and its agencies.
+Information services and undertakings provided by the Ministry of Communications and Information and its agencies.

 [Act 4 of 2014 wef 10/03/2014]

-10\.
+10.

 Information technology services to support the processing of applications for permits for the import, export and transshipment of goods.

-11\.
+11.

 Newspaper services.

-12\.
+12.

 Pollution control and environmental monitoring and assessment services provided by the National Environment Agency.

+13.

-13\.
-Port, dock and harbour services and undertakings including services relating to the tracking and safe navigation of vessels in the territorial waters of Singapore and marine services and facilities and port services and facilities as defined in the Maritime and Port Authority of Singapore Act (Cap.
+Port, dock and harbour services and undertakings, including services relating to the tracking and safe navigation of vessels in the territorial waters of Singapore and marine services and facilities and port services and facilities as defined in the Maritime and Port Authority of Singapore Act (Cap.
 170A).

-14\.
+14.

 Postal and telecommunication services and undertakings.

-15\.
+15.

 Prison services.

-16\.
+16.

 Private and public health services, including services relating to the collection of blood for the use of hospitals and the pharmaceutical services.

-17\.
+17.

 Public transport and air transport services, including ground handling services.

-18\.
+18.

 Refuse or waste collection services provided by any public waste collector licensee licensed under the Environmental Public Health Act (Cap.
 95).

-19\.
+19.

 Services provided by the Air Traffic Controllers and the Operations and Licensing Assistants of the Civil Aviation Authority of Singapore.

-20\.
+20.

 Services provided by the Immigration & Checkpoints Authority.

-21\.
+21.

 Services relating to dealings in securities, trading in futures contracts and leveraged foreign exchange trading provided by the holder of a capital markets services licence under the Securities and Futures Act (Cap.
 289).

-22\.
+22.

 Sewerage and waste water treatment services.

-23\.
+23.

 Veterinary public health services provided by the Agri-Food and Veterinary Authority, including the inspection of primary food (meat and meat product, fish and fish product, egg, raw milk, fruit and vegetable) at the point of import and before distribution to retail.

-24\.
+24.

 Water reclamation services.

-25\.
+25.

 Water services.

-26\.
+26.

 Weather information provided by the Meteorological Services Division of the National Environment Agency.

+27.

-27. The following undertakings performed for the Singapore Armed Forces:
+The following undertakings performed for the Singapore Armed Forces:

 (a) the construction, maintenance and repair of military installations;